junchaoshi/sports1.1/README.md

 9. Nawrocki EP, Burge SW, Bateman A, Daub J, Eberhardt RY, Eddy SR, et al. Rfam 12.0: updates to the RNA families database.
 Nucleic acids research.
 2015;43(Database issue):D130-7. doi: 10.1093/nar/gku1063.

 ## History <a id='history'></a>
+1.0.5 - 09/25/2018
+1. Changed annotation strategy to fit more species tRNA annotation in GtRNAdb.
+2. Fixed some bugs in the previous version.
+Thanks Catrin Lloyd to figure one out!

 1.0.4 - 03/25/2018
 1. New function added: if '-M' > 0 applied in sports.pl, statistics of mismatch information will generated to predict potential nucleic acid modification loci;
 2. The figure of tRNA mapping information will generated if tRNA database is defined;